-Gabon, located on the west coast of Africa, is one of the region's more stable countries.
+Gabon, located on the west coast of Africa, has one of the region's more stable countries.

 Since independence from France in 1960, Gabon has had just three presidents.
-Late President Omar Bongo ruled for more than four decades until his death in 2009.
+The late President Omar Bongo ruled for more than four decades until his death in 2009.

 During Omar Bongo's rule, Gabon maintained a close relationship with France under a system known as "Francafrique", receiving both political and military support in exchange for business favours.